Gray text on a white background reads DATING PHOTO.CO in large, bold, capital letters.

 Person wearing black clothes stands in a hallway, taking a mirror selfie with a camera hanging from their hip and phone in hand.

-Whatever ways you’re imagining this might not work for you — I’m here for it, and I’m unfazed.
+And if you're worried this might not work for you — I'm not.
+In fact:

 I’m about to take the best photos anyone has ever taken of you.